egeexyz/snap-slurm/README.md

 * `strigger`
 * `version`

-If you are using the Classic Snap, all commands must be namespaced with `slurm.`.
+If you are using the Slurm Snap installed from the Github Release, all commands must be namespaced with `slurm.`.
 Example:

 ```bash
 $ slurm.srun -p debug -n 1 uname -a